haoxins/haoxins.github.io/archived/2021-graph-powered-machine-learning.md

   anomalies, storing data in the form of a graph could be useless.

+* Even the *best learning algorithm* on the
+  **wrong data** produces the **wrong results**.

+* For complex problems, data often matters more than algorithms.
+  - Increasing the amount of data available during the training phase improved the performance of all the learners.

+* Data concerns can be summarized in four categories:

 ## Graph data engineering

 ## Graphs in machine learning applications